mobassir94/ovarian-cancer-detector-web-app/README.md

-# ovarian-cancer-detector-web-app
+# Ovarian-cancer-detector
-using catboost classifier detecting ovarian cancer
+Early detection of ovarian cancer of a patient using machine learning